Ramabarqi/Rama-repo/README.md

 ## Objective
-My journey in cybersecurity has led me to develop a strong passion for SOC, and I aim to become a skilled SOC Engineer.
+My journey in cybersecurity has led me to develop a strong passion for SOC.

 ## Tools